joshuaspear/offline_rl_ope/README.md

 The different kinds of importance samples can also be visualised by querying the ```traj_is_weights``` attribute of a given ```ImportanceSampler``` object.
 If for example, vanilla importance sampling is being used and the samples are not ```NaN``` or ```Inf``` then visualising the ```traj_is_weights``` may provide insight.
 In particular, IS weights will tend to inifinity when the evaluation policy places large density on an action in comparison to the behaviour policy.

 ### Release log

+#### 7.0.1
+* Made the logging location for d3rlpy/FQE callback an optional parameter

 #### 7.0.0 (Major API release)
 * Altered ISEstimator and OPEEstimatorBase APIs to depend on EmpiricalMeanDenomBase and WeightDenomBase
   * EmpiricalMeanDenomBase and WeightDenomBase seperatly define functions over the dataset value and weights of the individul trajectory weights, respectively.
 This allows a far greater number of estimators to be flexibly implemented